Activities in the Blackwater Estuary

 2005-10 The Causeway Retreat addiction treatment centre operated on the Island (see historic videos below)

-2006 A semi-biographical novel Once upon an Island by former resident Joe Canning is about Osea island and Goldhanger.
+2006 Semi-biographical novel Once upon an Island by former resident Joe Canning is all about Osea and Goldhanger.

-and her family links to the Island.
-Extracts can be seen here...
+the inn and her family links to the Island.
+Short extracts from the book can be seen here...

 A BBC TV programme about the island